ArchitWadehra/YT-slides-To-PDF/README.md

 # YouTube slides To PDF generator

-Python code to convert ppt slides in YouTube videos to pdf format.
+Python code to convert ppt slides in YouTube videos to PDF format.

 1) Downloads the video using pytube.